Stratio/sparta/doc/src/site/sphinx/mongodb.rst

 ============

-This output uses the native driver for MongoDB in Scala language. **Casbah Driver** offers all the functionality that Sparkta need to insert,update and add and configure the database for proper system operation.
+This output uses the native driver for MongoDB in Scala language. **Casbah Driver** offers all the functionality that Sparta need to insert,update and add and configure the database for proper system operation.

-In the implementation of an Output of Sparkta's SDK there are two possibilities: one could be to allow transformations over data to a Spark's DataFrame.
+In the implementation of an Output of Sparta's SDK there are two possibilities: one could be to allow transformations over data to a Spark's DataFrame.
 Other posibility could be to insert directly a **UpdateMetricOperation**.
 This output does not use any kind of Spark plugin to insert DataFrames.